mafm/ledger.py/doc/Introduction.md

 ### Print Balances

-This shows the balances of the accounts listed in the input file.
-There is some slightly clever formatting that shows any hierarchical structure in the account names.
-The report can show the balance at a particular date, or on two different dates, along with the change between the dates.
+This shows the balances of the accounts listed in the input file with intelligent indentation that shows hierarchical structure within the account.

+This report can show either:
+- balances with _all_ available transactions included,
+- balances including transactions up to a certain date, or
+- balances on two different dates and the changes between those.
+You can also give a list of account names to include in the report.
+If you do this, all other accounts will be ignored.

 Relevant optional arguments:
+- ```<account-name> ... <account-name>``` - list of accounts to print balances for
 - ```--as-at <date>``` - print balances as at this date
-- ```--first-date <last-date>``` and  ```--last-date <last-date>```- print balances at these two dates, and the difference between them.
+- ```--first-date <last-date>``` and  ```--last-date <last-date>```- print balances at these two dates, and the difference between them

 Examples:
 ```